sabbour/vmss-nginx-phpfpm-datadisk/README.md

     az account show --query "{ subscription_id: id }"
     ```

+1. If you intend to run this from your local machine, [install Packer](https://www.packer.io/downloads.html).
+Otherwise, make sure it is available on your build environment.
+Packer is already available as a [task on VSTS](https://blogs.msdn.microsoft.com/devops/2017/05/15/deploying-applications-to-azure-vm-scale-sets/).

 1. Replace the placeholders in the `packer/runpacker.sh` file (or use a CI/CD tool to inject them)

 1. Run Packer